 “When the expanded Museum opens, it will be one of Michigan’s leading cultural institutions and an even greater international tourist destination providing economic growth and regional enrichment,” Terry continued.
 “Its imprint will be far-reaching by bringing thousands of visitors to Detroit each year along with positive national and international attention.”

 Larry Alexander, president and CEO of the Detroit Metro Convention and Visitors Bureau added, “The Motown Museum brings thousands of visitors to Detroit each year to see the historic place where this internationally celebrated story was born.
 These visitors stay in our great hotels, eat at our diverse selection of restaurants and experience the other incredible attractions that Detroit and Southeast Michigan offers.
 This exciting expansion will attract more visitors while further raising our region’s profile as a must-visit tourist destination.”

 A talented team of designers, architects and other creative experts are currently collaborating on the details of the expanded space and its experiences.
 Phil Freelon, managing director of architecture and design firm Perkins + Will was engaged to lead the execution of the initial Museum expansion concepts.
 A President Obama appointee to the National Commission of Fine Arts, Freelon led the design team for the newly opened Smithsonian National Museum of African American History and Culture.
 Rainy Hamilton’s Detroit-based Hamilton Anderson Associates, a leading multi-disciplinary design firm specializing in environmentally conducive, creative and contemporary design is the architect of record.
 Detroit-based contractor, L.S.
 Brinker Company, will serve as the construction manager of the project.
-Patrick Gallagher’s, Washington DC-based Gallagher & Associates, an internationally recognized museum planning and design firm is developing the visitor experiences and exhibition design.
+ESI Design, an internationally recognized museum planning and design firm, is developing the visitor experiences and exhibition design.